nextcloud/all-in-one/manual-install/readme.md

 Now you should be ready to go with `sudo docker compose up`.

 ## Docker profiles
 The default profile of `latest.yml` only provide the minimum necessary services: nextcloud, database, redis and apache.
 To get optional services collabora, talk, whiteboard, talk-recording, clamav, imaginary, fulltextsearch or docker-socket-proxy use additional arguments for each of them, for example `--profile collabora`.
 (Note: there is no clamav image for arm64).
+For community containers, additional profile flags are required, such as local-ai, caddy, dlna, facerecognition, jellyfin.

-For a complete all-in-one with collabora use `sudo docker compose --profile collabora --profile talk --profile talk-recording --profile clamav --profile imaginary --profile fulltextsearch --profile whiteboard --profile docker-socket-proxy up`.
+For a complete all-in-one with collabora use `sudo docker compose --profile collabora --profile talk --profile talk-recording --profile clamav --profile imaginary --profile fulltextsearch --profile whiteboard --profile docker-socket-proxy --profile caddy --profile dlna --profile facerecognition --profile jellyfin --profile local-ai up`.
 (Note: there is no clamav image for arm64).

 ## How to update?
 Since the AIO containers may change in the future, it is highly recommended to strictly follow the following procedure whenever you want to upgrade your containers.